SteeltoeOSS/NetCoreToolTemplates/DEVELOPER.md

 We'll edit `Startup.cs` so that a hello log message is output when the app starts.
 The message will be logged from the `Configure` method so its signature will need to be changed to inject a logger.
 There's also a corresponding `using` statement for the `ILogger` type.
-However, we only want projects that are generated with the `--hello-world` option to have these changes so we'll use the C# `HelloWorldOption` preprocessor directive around our new code.
+However, we only want projects that are generated with the `hello-world` option to have these changes so we'll use the C# `HelloWorldOption` preprocessor directive around our new code.
-Note there are 2 `Configure` method signatures; one for `netcoreapp2.1` and one for everything else.
+Note there are two `Configure` method signatures; one for `netcoreapp2.1` and one for everything else.

 Edit `src/DotNetNew.WebApi/CSharp/Startup.cs`:
 ```C#